Benefits and allowances

 There are many types of benefits and allowances that you may have to include in an employee's income.
 Whether or not they are taxable depends on the type of benefit or allowance and the reason an employee receives it.

-The benefit may be paid in cash (such as a meal allowance or reimbursement of personal cellular phone charges), or provided in a manner other than cash (we call this a non-cash benefit), such as a parking space or a gift.
+The benefit may be paid in cash (such as a meal allowance or reimbursement of personal cellular phone charges), or provided in a manner other than cash, such as a parking space or a gift certificate.
+For more information and examples, go to Pensionable and Insurable Earnings.

 The value of a benefit is generally its fair market value (FMV).
 This is the price that can be obtained in an open market between two individuals dealing at arm's length.
 The cost to you for the particular property, good, or service may be used if it reflects the FMV of the item or service.